NielsenDigitalSDK/nielsenappsdk-android/com/nielsenappsdk/agf/NielsenAppSdk-ReadMe.md

 Release 9.1.0.0 (03-31-2023)

-Release 9.1.0.0 (03-31-2023)
-DCR Static duration measurement for individual page section/assets Support to enable Viewability feature by product (DCR, DTVR) Other bug fixes and enhancements
+.
+DCR Static duration measurement for individual page section/assets.
+.
+Support to enable Viewability feature by product (DCR, DTVR).
+.
+Other bug fixes and enhancements.

 Release 9.0.0.0 (10-07-2022)